-- 15. A comment was received in support of the rezoning property on Macleay Road SE to Multiple Family Residential. - 16.
+- 12. A comment was received from the Oregon Department of Land Conservation and Development (DLCD) in support of the Our Salem proposal, including the proposed Comprehensive Plan update. - 13.
+A comment was received in support of the rezoning property on Macleay Road SE to Multiple Family Residential. - 14.
 A comment was received in opposition of rezoning property owned by Cascade Warehouse to Mixed Use-Riverfront (MU-R).